Vkiselev1984/documentation_in_dvelopment/NoteKeeper.md

 - React components use service classes to send and receive objects via the API.
 - The backend receives these objects, processes them, and persists them in the SQLite database.
 - All important operations (CRUD for notes, categories, images, and file upload) are implemented as modular, reusable functions.
+- After adding, editing, or deleting a note, a green success message is shown at the top of the page for a few seconds, confirming the operation.
+- When editing a note, a Cancel button is available to abort editing and return to the list of notes without saving changes.
 - The architecture makes it easy to extend or modify the application by adding new endpoints, models, or UI components.

 ---